 Play with Butterflies

-If you are planning your trip to Rhodes and looking for unique Rhodes things to do, you should consider having a walk in the scenic Butterfly Valley.
+If you are planning your trip and looking for unique things to do in Rhodes, you should consider having a walk in the scenic Butterfly Valley.
 This nature reserve has a lot to offer.
 If you visit Rhodes during the wet season, such as in May, you may be lucky enough to see swarms of butterflies covering the area.